otbox/Spotify-DL-RLC/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file get your credentials in https://developer.spotify.com/documentation/web-api and add them to your.env file.

 `VITE_SPOTIFY_CLIENT_ID`